 An all-round change in self-help group members in terms of self-worth, self-confidence and growth in income is seen within two to three years.
 Members are able to send their children to better schools, cover health care costs, enjoy more nutritious food, build better shelters, run at least one income-generation scheme and hire family members.

 In five years members establish new businesses, often moving away from the marketplace to rent shops.
 In ten years, groups are aspiring to start joint businesses and set up banks and insurance companies.
 Some groups who have been established for ten years dream about putting self-help group members in parliament to address issues related to children’s and women’s basic rights.

 With thanks to Grace Kamuyu for the use of her interviews with Zenebech Tesfaye and Adenach Woshebo.

-More information about setting up self-help groups and savings groups can be found in the books Releasing potential and PILLARS – Credit and loans for small businesses – details on the Resources page.
+More information about setting up self-help groups and savings groups can be found in the books Releasing potential and PILLARS – Credit and loans for small businesses.

 Steps for starting self-help groups

 - a group outside the community that knows how to set up self-help groups visits a community (preparing the soil)

 - the poorest people in the community are identified and invited to join self-help groups (planting a seed)